 Anti-virus and other anti-programs are equally important to secure your PCs and users.
 What about timer to check online usage and sales?
 Bottom line?
 Get the best internet cafe software based on your budget.

-Register a catchy business name with the DTI (Department of Trade and Industry).
+Register a catchy business name with the Department of Trade and Industry or DTI.
 Get a barangay permit before the Mayor's Permit and register with the BIR.
 Consult a bookkeeper later on to prepare your books of accounts and financial statements.

 An internet cafe business in the Philippines is promising given the huge market waiting to be tapped.
 Start making your internet cafe business plan now before going home for good.
 It requires some amount of money but given proper guidance, you can set it up with lower costs.